ChuckCaplan/IEC-printer/README.md

 2. [Python Script Installation](./scripts/README.md)

 # Example
- This PDF was generated from The Print Shop on a real C64, passed through an Arduino UNO R4 Wifi, converted to PDF on a Raspberry Pi Zero W, and printed to a Brother wifi printer.\
+ This PDF was generated from The Print Shop on a real C64, passed to an Arduino UNO R4 Wifi, converted to PDF on a Raspberry Pi Zero W, and printed to a Brother wifi printer.\
  [![Example](examples/1760386301.316215.png)](examples/1760386301.316215.pdf)\
  Other Pics Outlining Workflow:
  * [C64 Setup](examples/1setup.jpeg)